 Dates: June 30-July 3, 2022

-There won’t be virtual performances this year at the ESSENCE Festival of Culture in New Orleans.
-To put it another way, this festival celebrating African American music and culture is expected to draw sell out crowds.
-Not only will big name acts be on hand, but there will be arts, crafts and plenty of great food.
-Headlining the event are Kevin Hart, Janet Jackson, Minaj and a rare appearance by the legendary R&B group New Edition.
-In addition are more big names, like The Isley Brothers and The Roots & Friends.
-If you need more, there also will be virtual vendors to check out.
-More concert ticket information to appear online through the ESSENCE website in the following weeks.
+This year, there won’t be virtual performances at the ESSENCE Festival of Culture in New Orleans.
+To put it another way, this festival celebrating African American music and culture is expected to draw sell-out crowds.
+Not only will big-name acts be on hand, but there will also be arts and crafts and plenty of great food.
+Kevin Hart, Janet Jackson, Minaj, and a rare appearance by the legendary R&B group New Edition are headlining the event.
+In addition, there are more big names, like The Isley Brothers and The Roots & Friends.
+If you need more, virtual vendors will also be available.
+More concert ticket information will appear online through the ESSENCE website in the following weeks.

 Related: America’s Best Summer Solstice Celebrations